joist-orm/joist-orm/docs/docs/getting-started/configuration.md

 The configuration is split into two sections:

-- Codegen config, i.e. configuration used by `npm run joist-codegen` during the code generation build step
+1. Codegen config, used by `npm run joist-codegen` during the code generation build step,
-- Runtime config, i.e. configuration by `EntityManager` at runtime to configure the database & SQL that Joist uses
+2. Runtime config, used by `EntityManager` at runtime to configure the database that Joist connects to.

-You should be able to get started without any Codegen config, and only some minimal Runtime config.
+You can get started without any codegen config, and only some minimal runtime config.

 ## Codegen Configuration